Lynn gets 4th win as Rangers snap 8-game skid, 3-2 over A’s

+ARLINGTON, Texas (AP) — Lance Lynn gave the Texas Rangers another workhorse start, and helped them get their first win in more than a week after initially surrendering their first lead in five games.

-ARLINGTON, Texas (AP) — Lance Lynn struck out eight in another workhorse start, Isiah-Kiner Falefa hit a go-ahead homer and the Texas Rangers ended their eight-game losing streak with a 3-2 win over the American League-leading Oakland Athletics on Monday night.
+Lynn struck out eight while throwing 105 pitches in six innings, and Isiah-Kiner Falefa hit a tiebreaking homer in the second to put the Rangers ahead to stay as they ended their eight-game losing streak with a 3-2 win over the American League-leading Oakland Athletics on Monday night.

+“It was huge, especially after a losing streak and then what we’ve got going on with the teams coming in,” Lynn said.
+“We’ve got to get on a little roll here or we’ll get ourselves in some really big trouble.”

+The skid by the Rangers (11-17), which was the longest in the majors, had come right after they got a game over .500.
+After the A’s series, they host the the majors-best Los Angeles Dodgers and then go to Houston.

 Kiner-Falefa, the primary shortstop with Elvis Andrus on the injured list, hit a solo shot in the second inning off Jesus Luzardo (2-1), snapping a 2-2 tie to put the Rangers ahead to stay

-The Rangers had led for only one of the 74 innings they played during their losing streak that was the longest active in the majors.
+The Rangers had led for only one of the 74 innings they played during their losing streak — in the second inning last Wednesday at San Diego.
 They trailed after 67 of those innings.

-Lynn (4-0) threw 105 pitches over six innings, the big right-hander’s 31st consecutive start since May 2019 throwing at least 100 pitches.
-That is exactly half the last longer such streak in the majors — 62 in a row by Justin Verlander while with the Detroit Tigers from March 2011 until September 2012.
+“Yeah, for a lot of reasons,” manager Chris Woodward said, when asked if his team really needed the win.
+“We basically pitched our three best pitchers today and it came down to a punch out with the bases loaded.”

 Rafael Montero got the final four outs for his sixth save in as many chances, the longest season-opening streak in Rangers history.
-After allowing two singles and a walk in the ninth, Montero got out of that bases-loaded jam by striking out Matt Olson before Matt Chapman’s game-ending flyout to right.
+After allowing two singles and a walk in the ninth, Montero got out of that bases-loaded jam when Matt Olson took a called third strike before Matt Chapman’s game-ending flyout to right.

+“I think there were a few borderline pitches,” A’s manager Bob Melvin said.
+“We’ve done fine.
+Fast start.
+Now we’re at the halfway point, we continue to play well.
+We had pressure on them again, obviously we didn’t come through there.
+We’re in pretty good shape, and we like where we are right now.”

 The A’s, the AL’s only 20-win team, quickly jumped ahead 1-0 on Mark Canha’s RBI single, the fifth game in a row Texas allowed a run in the first inning.
 But the Rangers led 2-1 after Todd Frazier’s two-run double that was their third hit in a row in the bottom of the first.